 Where does Debbie Downer come from?

-Although many assume Debbie Downer was an expression prior to the sketch, Dratch confirms that the term actually took off once the sketch character became popular.
-According to Dratch, the idea for the Debbie Downer character came to her when she experienced a sudden drop in a conversation’s mood herself: "I was on vacation in Costa Rica, and when I told someone that I was from New York, they asked, ‘Were you there for 9/11?’
+Although many assume Debbie Downer was an expression prior to the sketch, Dratch confirms that the term took off after the sketch character became popular.
+On explaining how the idea for the Debbie Downer character came to her, Dratch explained, “I was on vacation in Costa Rica, and when I told someone that I was from New York, they asked, ‘Were you there for 9/11?’
 The conversation froze.
 When I got back, the name [Debbie Downer] popped into my head.”

 Who uses Debbie Downer?

 While the term began on Saturday Night Live, it’s become such a recognized character trope that it is commonly now used widely to refer to an extremely negative person.

 Bro I hate when my attitude is on point and everyone else is being a Debbie downer

 — A-B dolla sign (@adollaholla) November 8, 2018

 In a later Debbie Downer sketch, writers also created a companion for Debbie called Bob Bummer.
 Similar variations on the name include Negative Nancy and Negative Nellie, which harken back to Nervous Nellie, a constantly timid or worrisome person, a derisive nickname used to mock US politician Frank Kellogg in the 1920s.